kubeflow/website/content/en/docs/components/katib/hyperparameter.md

    This installation uses Cert Manager instead of `katib-cert-generator` to provision Katib webhooks certificates.
-You have to deploy Cert Manager on your Kubernetes cluster before deploying Katib with this installation.
+You have to deploy Cert Manager on your Kubernetes cluster before deploying Katib using this installation.

 3. **Katib External DB Installation**